On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Introduction

 However, the rules most commonly studied for approval voting are applicable only when the issues under consideration are independent.
 As soon as the voters exhibit preferential dependencies between the issues, we have more challenges to handle.
-This is not uncommon in practical scenarios: a resident of a municipality may wish to support public project A, only if public project B is also implemented (which she evaluates as more important); a group of friends may want to go to a certain movie theater only if they decide to have dinner at a nearby location; a faculty member may want to vote in favor of hiring a new colleague only if the other new hires have a different research expertise.
+More precisely, voters' preferences on a specific issue may be conditioned upon the outcome of other issue(s) and this is not uncommon in practical scenarios: A resident of a municipality may wish to support public project A, only if public project B is also implemented (which she evaluates as more important); a faculty member may want to vote in favor of hiring a new colleague only if the other new hires have a different research expertise; a group of friends may want to go to a certain movie theater only if they decide to have dinner at a nearby location; festival organizers could choose to approve the inclusion of several musical acts in their lineup but decide to limit the number of acts to a small fixed number, e.g., due to budget constraints; a grant committee may approve funding for Project X, but only if Project Y didn't receive sufficient support from the committee members to be implemented.
+We can also consider another example with conditional preferences, taken from recommendation systems for online advertising: suppose an ad management service needs to make a personalized selection of ads, to be shown on Alice's favorite news website.
+For each slot (or area) in the advertising region of the site, there is a set of possible ads to choose from and the overall goal is to maximize the likelihood that Alice will click on one of these ads.
+Her likelihood to click depends on whether she encounters ads that strongly align with her interests.
+If we think of the slots as corresponding to issues, a recommendation could be made by looking at the data from users ``similar" to Alice (voters), and their clicking behavior (approvals).
+Notably, these voters have conditional preferences, as their probability of clicking on an ad is influenced when a related ad appears in a nearby slot.
+For instance, the probability may increase for products frequently bought together or decrease when a product is defamed by the ad of another

-It is rather obvious that voting separately for each issue cannot provide a good solution in these settings.
-Instead, voters should be allowed to express dependencies among issues.
-Consequently, several approaches have been suggested to take into account preferential dependencies, see e.g., \cite{LX16}.
-Nevertheless, the majority of these works are suitable for rules where voters are required to express a ranking over the set of issues or have a numerical representation of their preferences instead of approval-based preferences.